proto-aiken-13/tp/docs/UserGuide.md

 <br>
 - `TELEGRAM_HANDLE` : Must be a valid telegram handle ID.
 <br>
 - `GROUP` : A string representing the group of students as shown in the list.
-Must not contain space.
+Must only be alphanumeric and cannot contain space.
 <br>
 - `TAG` : Must only contain alphanumerics.
 <br>